Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 The Cluster Grenade is arguably the strongest grenade for the Gunner due to the sheer area coverage and destruction it causes.
 Upon landing, the grenade will launch out another nine mini-clusters in random directions and immediately explode.

-Combined, these nine clusters do tremendous damage and can stun hit targets as well.
+Combined, these nine clusters do tremendous damage and can stun enemies as well.
 With four of these at hand, you can clear out massive groups of enemies at will.
 Watch out for your allies, though!

 Join the High Ground